sewinter/lgtmcli/README.md

 You context-switch to a browser tab.
 You skim a 400-line diff.
 You leave only an LGTM.
 You context-switch back and try to remember what you were doing.
 Code review shouldn't break your flow.

-**LGTM is a terminal-native code review tool.** It syncs your PRs from GitHub, compiles an AI briefing for each one (risk assessment, flagged areas, draft inline comments) and lets you review and submit without leaving the terminal.
+**LGTM is a terminal-native code review tool.** It syncs your review queue from GitHub, compiles an AI briefing for each PR, and lets you review and submit without leaving the terminal.

 ## What a briefing looks like